The Progress, Challenges, and Perspectives of Directed Greybox Fuzzing: Research Progress on Directed Greybox Fuzzing

-The similarity is a metric that was first proposed by Chen \textit{et al.} in Hawkeye \cite{chen2018hawkeye}, which measures the similarity between the execution trace of the seed and the target execution trace on the function level.
-The intuition is that seeds covering more functions in the “expected traces” will have more chances to mutate and reach the targets.
 Hawkeye \cite{chen2018hawkeye} combines the basic block trace distance with covered function similarity for the seed prioritization and power scheduling.
 LOLLY \cite{liang2019sequence} uses a user-specified program statement sequence as the target and takes the seed's ability to cover target sequences (i.e., sequence coverage) as a metric to evaluate the seed.
 Berry \cite{liang2020sequence} upgraded LOLLY by taking into account the execution context of target sequences.
 This enhances the target sequences with “necessary nodes” and uses the similarity between the target execution trace and the enhanced target sequence to prioritize the seeds.
 The similarity is then enriched to cover other target forms, such as operations, bug traces, and labeled locations.
 Formally, the similarity is \textit{the degree of overlap between the current status and target status of a certain metric, where the metric includes the length of bug traces, and the number of covered locations, covered operations, or covered functions}.

 UAFL \cite{wang2020uafl} uses operation sequence coverage to guide the test case generation to progressively cover the operation sequences that are likely to trigger use-after-free vulnerabilities.
 UAFuzz \cite{nguyen2020binary} also uses a sequence-aware target similarity metric to measure the similarity between the execution of a seed and the target use-after-free bug trace.
 SAVIOR \cite{chen2019savior} prioritizes seeds that have higher potentials to trigger vulnerabilities based on the coverage of labels predicted by UBSan \cite{ubsan}.
 TortoiseFuzz \cite{wangnot} differentiates edges that are closely related to sensitive memory operations and prioritizes seeds based on the sensitive edge hit count in their execution paths.